Islammadian1/alx-system_engineering-devops/0x00-shell_basics/README.md

 19. 103-commas Write a command that lists all the files and directories of the current directory, separated by commas (,).
 Directory names should end with a slash (/)
 Files and directories starting with a dot (.) should be listed
+20. school.mgc Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.